-The keze 科則 regulations for the classification of land took into consideration the fertility of the land to fix the appropriate tax rate.
-A similar procedure is described in the report on the tributes delivered by the provinces of China to Yu the Great 大禹 (Shangshu 尚書, chapter Yugong 禹貢), and also in the history book Guoyu 國語, where the soil classification method in the feudal state of Qi 齊 is briefly mentioned.
+The keze 科則 regulations for the classification of land took into consideration the fertility of the land to fix the appropriate field tax rate.
+A similar procedure is described in the report on the tributes delivered by the provinces of China to Yu the Great 大禹 (Shangshu 尚書, chapter Yugong 禹貢), and also in the history book Guoyu 國語, where the soil classification method in the regional state of Qi 齊 is briefly mentioned.

 During the Later Han period 後漢 (25-220 CE), the governor (taishou 太守) of the commandery of Shanyin 山陰, Qin Peng 秦彭, used to have the fields in his commandery classified into three classes (pin 品).
 The tax systems applied between the Wei 曹魏 (220-265) and the Tang 唐 (618-907) periods also factored the soil quality into the tax rate.
 The term keze was first used during the Song period 宋 (960-1279).
 It was much more detailed than before and made use of 5 grades of quality, the Jin dynasty 金 (1115-1234) in northern Chine used even 9 classes.